benlau/quickandroid/README.md

   2. Auto scale image to fit current screen resolution
   3. Derived StateListDrawable for animated drawable like button
  4. Drawable Image provider
-  1. Load image resource in Android resource style. (e.g drawable-xxxhdpi)
+  1. Load image resource in Android resource style file tree. (e.g drawable-xxxhdpi)
-  2. Choose the best image according to current resolution automatically.
+  2. Tint an image at load time
-  3. Apply a tint of color to image
+  3. Choose the best image according to current resolution automatically.
  5. Theme / Style Engine
  6. A set of components with native look and feel on Android
  7. SystemDispatcher - C++ and Java communication manager.